xaos3/hydra-plus/README.md

 I will admit that some times my brain make things hard for me.
 I have the need to control the tools that i use (thankfully with limits), and i truly hate the bloat.
-The idea about Hydra+ came to me when I had to create a very small program to manipulate and export some data in a Client machine, and i realise that i trully hate the bloat of PHP , Python (i hate Python for alot more reasons) and other languages that needs so many libraries to do a very simple job.
+The idea about Hydra+ came to me when I had to create a very small program to manipulate and export some data in a Client machine, and i realise that i trully hate the bloat of PHP , Python (i hate Python for a lot more reasons) and other languages that needs so many libraries to do a very simple job.
 Another problem was that while i enjoy to write in Free Pascal or C (Hydra+ is created in C after all) when in the client , if i need to make some changes to the source code i have to do it in a machine with all the tools chain present.
 I hate this too.
 I would write in power shell in windows or in bash in Linux BUT... why the script code is so ugly?
 It's only me that see this?
 Anyhow I decided to create a language that will have the capabilities that